minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 ## Acknowledgements

 - Thanks Dr. Tran Hong Ngoc, and Msc.
-Le Duc Loc for your dedicated, and fantastic support, and guidance
+Le Duc Loc for their dedicated, and fantastic support, and guidance